zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: But this is another thing that interests me is that your community used to think that OpenAI was okay, and now, Sam Altman is like the devil.

 **ZMD**: So, this is another thing that Michael and Ben were criticizing Eliezer and Nate and MIRI over, was that, when OpenAI was first founded, Yudkowsky already thought it was a bad idea, a terrible idea.
 He reports, I'm sure this is on his Twitter somewhere, but he reports, he [cried when OpenAI was announced](https://x.com/ESYudkowsky/status/1683592535569231873).
 And then, publicly, [Nate Soares on MIRI's blog said](https://intelligence.org/2015/12/11/openai-and-other-news/) something like, I don't remember, we can track down exactly what he said, but it was something like, we welcome a new entrant to this space.
 It said something vaguely positive-sounding about OpenAI, even though he thought, the sentiment in our community was that open source AI is a bad idea.
 OpenAI, it was originally pitched as open source.
-There's this thing where Nate Soares and Yudkowsky privately thought OpenAI as announced was a bad idea, but there was so much power and money behind this new thing, because this was downstream of the Puerto Rico conference about AI safety, there was so much power and money behind this new thing that they didn't feel comfortable bad-mouthing it in public at the time.
+There's this thing where Nate Soares and Yudkowsky privately thought OpenAI as announced was a bad idea, but there was [so much power and money behind this new thing](https://x.com/ESYudkowsky/status/1947455028253597967), because this was downstream of [the Puerto Rico conference about AI safety](https://futureoflife.org/event/ai-safety-conference-in-puerto-rico/), there was so much power and money behind this new thing that they didn't feel comfortable bad-mouthing it in public at the time.

-**CM**: I think there's some revisionist history going on there.
-Maybe they're saying they were concerned—
+**CM**: Do you think there's some revisionist history going on there, maybe they're saying they were concerned—

 **ZMD**: I believe it.
 I believe it.
 It's reasonable to be suspicious, but.